It is my life’s goal to help people suffering from Post-Traumatic Stress Disorder

 I am a psychiatrist who specializes in the study and treatment of Post-Traumatic Stress Disorder (PTSD).
 When working with Vietnam combat veterans, I saw firsthand how devastating the effects of trauma are and how disabling this condition can be.
 I became profoundly aware of emotional numbing being a major stumbling block in treating people with PTSD.
 This lead me to discover that a specific type of opioid antagonist (opioid blocker) could successfully treat emotional numbing.

 I originally hypothesized that the opioid antagonist nalmefene, marketed in Israel and Europe as Selincro®, would reverse the numbing/deadness people with PTSD experience.
 I conducted a two-year open label pilot study using this drug to treat Vietnam combat veterans and one World War II veteran, results of which are published in the Israel Journal of Psychiatry.
-Much to my amazement, nalmefene did so much more than I expected; it was serendipitous that it significantly reduced or remitted ALL symptoms of PTSD.
+Much to my amazement, nalmefene did so much more than I expected; it was serendipitous that it significantly reduced or remitted all symptoms of PTSD.
 Based on these findings, I conclude that the endogenous opioid system mediates the expression of all symptoms of PTSD.
 I believe the key to pharmacologic treatment of emotional numbing is the same key that unlocks the treatment for PTSD.

 Over the years, I’ve worked closely with Elliot Hahn, Ph.D., an inventor of nalmefene.
 Dr. Hahn was Senior VP of Research at IVAX Pharmaceuticals, which manufactured nalmefene when I conducted this study.
 My recent collaborative ideas with him will be used in future studies.